-Let this luxurious downtown hotel be your playground, whether you and your gal pals want to partake of The Spa (a 2,500-square-foot Clarins spa with a menu of massages, manicures, pedicures, body treatments and facials), poolside "Spa Tapas" treatments, or high tea at Quattro.
+Let this luxurious downtown hotel be your playground, whether you and your gal pals want to partake in The Spa (a 2,500-square-foot Clarins spa with a menu of massages, manicures, pedicures, body treatments, and facials), poolside "Spa Tapas" treatments, or high tea at Quattro.
 The hotel restaurant puts on a delicious spread with scones, croissant, handmade preserves, and more for 10 to 30 guests in one of four private dining spaces, from 2-4 p.m. on Saturdays and Sundays.
-Keep in mind that the hotel is making over its 4th floor spa facilities and fitness center—just in time for a better-than-ever New Year's 2016 reveal.
+Keep in mind that the hotel is making over its 4th-floor spa facilities and fitness center—just in time for a better-than-ever New Year's 2016 reveal.